Daniel-Wittgenstein/inchiostro-dev/docs-v0.0.2-work-in-progress/docs-source.md

 # Images and Audio

+Note for people NOT using Inkberry: if you are not using Inkberry and your images do not show up or the audio is not playing, that is probably expected browser behavior.
+Open your browser console (typically with F12 or CTRL + Shift + i).
+If you see an error like "Cross-Origin Request Blocked" or similar, the browser blocked the resource because of security reasons.
+Fixes: run a local server or use Inkberry.

 Inchiostro expects all your game assets (images and audio) to go into the "./assets" sub-directory of your project folder.

 There are several special commands for asset-related stuff.
 You put them directly into your Ink story.